lab596/civiform/Deploy-System-Technical-Overview.md

 ## Main technologies

 The deployment system was originally a set of bash scripts.
 To make the system more maintainable and scalable for development, it is being transitioned to python.
 Much of the current state of the code base is a result of this ongoing transition.
-We use terraform, an infrastructure as code tool, to define the infrastructure that a deployment requires and we support AWS and Azure as cloud providers which a civic entity can run their server on.
+We use terraform, an infrastructure as code tool, to define the infrastructure that a deployment requires and we support AWS as the cloud provider which a civic entity can run their server on.
+Azure deployments are currently paused.

 ## Code locations